adhil2000/C-LeetCode/Two-Sum/README.md

 # My Implementation:
 The method I have chosen yields a time complexity of O(n^2).
 Other programming languages, make use of a HashMap which yields a time complexity of O(n).
-However in C to implement it this way sacrifices Space Complexity.
-It is up to the programmer to decide which is more important based on the situation at hand.
+However in C to implement this, sacrifices Space Complexity.

 # 1. Two Sum